Projects

 The Town did not receive a grant to cover the cost of the design and construction documents.
 We were told that our application was very strong and compelling but that the State had decided to not fund any building-related projects this year.

-Knowledgeable and experienced Fire and Police Chiefs are reviewing our existing designs to help identify both missing and unnecessary spaces.
-The Board is looking forward to hearing what they determine.
+Knowledgeable and experienced Fire and Police Chiefs have reviewed our existing designs to help identify both missing and unnecessary spaces.
+Summaries of their comments can be found here.

 Since Red Cardinal notified the Town that it would not be pursuing a retail cannabis dispensary at Mechanics Hall, the Selectboard decided to revise and reissue the Request for Proposals (RFP).
-The Board is hoping to find someone to redevelop the building where it is but is open to having the building relocated.
-If it is redeveloped where it is, the Board is looking for either a commercial or mixed-use application.
+The Board was hoping to find someone to redevelop the building where it is but was open to having the building relocated.
+If it were to be redeveloped where it is, the Board was looking for either a commercial or mixed-use application.
 The Board has discussed the option of razing the building at some point in the future if they can’t find a buyer.
 Creative proposals from all sources are encouraged including those from Princeton citizen groups who have a realistic plan and proposed funding sources to put the building to good use.
-The RFP is available and responses are due back by 2/8/24 at 1pm.
+No responses to the RFP were received and the Selectboard is considering next steps.

 Princeton received a $20,000 grant from the Massachusetts Executive Office of Energy and Environmental Affairs (EEA) to help Princeton meet the challenges of climate change and develop a Municipal Preparedness Plan.
 The grant funded a Community Resilience Building Workshop aimed at the rigorous identification of climate change impacts and best practices to enable Princeton to meet these challenges.
 Based on the workshop, the Town and the Central Mass Regional Planning Commission developed a plan and we were notified on 9/9/2022 that we have been designated as an MVP Community.
 This accepted plan positions Princeton to gain further grants to create infrastructure to mitigate the impacts of climate change.
 Mitigation grants could enhance, for example, Princeton’s installation of larger, more robust culverts, provide additional funding for tree trimming and forest management, improved firefighting water sources, natural fire barriers and water retention areas, etc.